Road Rage Altercation Leads to Death of 11-Year-Old Boy — Details

 A GoFundMe page created by Victor Ayala and Sonia Chavarria paints a picture of Brandon as a bright, energetic child whose playful spirit and kindness left a lasting impression on everyone around him.
 The fundraiser adds that Brandon loved soccer, Roblox, TikTok dances, and woke up every day excited to go to school.

 Following his arrest, Tyler refused to answer further questions and requested a lawyer.
-He is scheduled to appear in court again on December 4, 2025.
+His next court appearance is set for December 4, 2025, when the case will continue moving through the judicial process.
 As the legal process unfolds, Brandon's family continues to push for justice and hopes his story serves as a warning — and a plea.

 news.AmoMama.com does not support or promote any kind of violence, self-harm, or abusive behavior.
 We raise awareness about these issues to help potential victims seek professional counseling and prevent anyone from getting hurt. news.AmoMama.com speaks out against the above mentioned and news.AmoMama.com advocates for a healthy discussion about the instances of violence, abuse, sexual misconduct, animal cruelty, abuse etc. that benefits the victims.
 We also encourage everyone to report any crime incident they witness as soon as possible.